petosak/openhab2-addons/addons/binding/org.openhab.binding.plclogo/README.md

 ## Channels
 ### Bridge
-Each device have currently one channel: `rtc`:
+Each device have currently one channel `rtc`:

 ```
 channel="plclogo:device:<DeviceId>:rtc"